 pgpro_multiplan_register_query(query_string text, VARIADIC regtype[]) returns record

-Saves the query described in the query_string parameter
+Registers the query specified by the query_string

-view.
+argument.
 Returns the unique pair of sql_hash and

 const_hash.